ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

        ...
    ```

-   Then create a `w_resources.h` file to reference the above firmware image.
+   Then, create a `w_resources.h` file to reference the above firmware image.

    ``` c
    #ifndef INCLUDED_RESOURCES_H_